alex-macra/accesa-design-system/README.md

 ### Third component: guidelines and patterns.

-Now this should be easier to explain, guidelines and the ever-chaging pattern library.
+Guidelines and the ever-chaging pattern library.
 When exploring the styleguide, you can also see a link in the menu named *guidelines*.
 What's in there?
-Just some HTML5 and CSS best practices and things we have learned over the year and consider usefull for every developer that want to work on web applications.
+Just some HTML5 and CSS best practices and things we have learned over the year and consider useful for every developer that want to work on web applications.

 ### But is it useful for me?

-For single individual it can serve as a centralised (in a world with rapid decentralization) place where it can learn, improve in the ever-changing area of frond-end development and web design.
+For single individual it can serve as a centralised (in a world of rapid decentralization) place where it can learn or improve in the ever-changing area of frond-end development and web design.

 For teams it provides a new way of collaborative thinking.